 About eight years after Steve's farm became certified organic, one of the seed companies from which Steve regularly bought told him they would be willing to pay a premium to farmers who would contract to grow soybean seed for them.
-Steve had thus far avoided growing soybeans organically, as he was concerned about soybean pests, such as soybean aphid, brown stem rot, soybean rust, and weed pressure - all of which can make soybeans especially difficult to manage in an organic system (see EXHIBIT A: Common Soybean Pests).
-Plus, Steve hadn't thought that the market prices were quite good enough to warrant the risk.
+Steve had thus far avoided growing soybeans organically, as he was concerned about soybean pests, such as soybean aphid, brown stem rot, soybean rust, quite good enough to warrant the risk.
 His concern was that a difficult year with soybean pests might reduce the yields so much that even organic premiums wouldn't be enough to offset the losses.